SouthernMethodistUniversity/geospatialdata/README.md

     * We are referring back to the [M. Posner reading](https://github.com/SouthernMethodistUniversity/intro/blob/master/sections/async.md#white_check_mark-read-the-following-post-and-watch-the-video-before-this-session) in this session.
 * A tool is a 'fancy program' someone else (or multiple someones) wrote.
 What did they create it to do?
 * Think about the stage you are at in your project.
 Does the tool do what you need at this stage?
-    * You can asses a tool like we assess a project.
+    * You can assess a tool like we assess a project.
 What does the *About* page say?
 Is there a gallery or example page?

 ### You may have broad goals around the following: